ts-app/ts-app-0.0.x/packages/graphql/README.md

 `@ts-app/graphql` provides API to create GraphQL services by decorating JavaScript functions as GraphQL resolvers with flexible query input mapping, error handling and authentication/authorization support.
 It also provides `ts-app-graphql` CLI application to serve GraphQL services defined in compatible NPM packages.

+The goal of this package is to provide a simple mechanism to create, package and reuse GraphQL services within NPM packages.

 ## Installation

 Add these dependencies to a new NPM project.